 Over the years some 30 people have contributed to the system we have today.
 It is hoped that all clinicians will want to know more but you can start your own education now with the information that the working party have put together.
 No-where else do members receive such quality in clinical support for no cost.

 Please embrace PASCOM-10 within you own practice whether you are in private practice or NHS.
 I hope all podiatrists will agree this has been a wonderful piece of collaborative work and I hope the members will avail themselves of its’ many opportunities.

 Matthew Fitzpatrick FRSPH, FCPM, FFPM RCPS(Glasg)

-Provost, College of Podiatry and Chair of PASCOM-10 Committee
+Chair of the Clinical Senate, The College of Podiatry & Chair of PASCOM-10 committee